OpenCerts/opencerts-website/.github/PULL_REQUEST_TEMPLATE.md

 ---

 # Pull Request Guidelines for Adding Certificate Templates
 This document is a work in progress but here are some basic checks.
-As this is only basic guidelines, meeting the below doesn't indicate there are will be no issues with your pull request.
+As these are only basic guidelines, meeting the below doesn't indicate there will be no issues with your pull request.

 ### Certificate Template
 - [ ] Sample certificate file included for each template